Skip to main content

 Chronically elevated cortisol levels can have a domino effect on the entire endocrine system.
 One of the most significant impacts is on the thyroid.
 Cortisol can inhibit the conversion of the inactive thyroid hormone T4 into the active form T3.

 This means that even if your standard thyroid tests show normal T4 levels, you may still experience the symptoms of hypothyroidism, such as fatigue, weight gain, and brain fog, because your body isn’t producing enough of the active hormone.
-This condition, often referred to as functional hypothyroidism, can be a direct consequence of the induced by a poorly designed wellness program.
+This condition, often referred to as functional hypothyroidism, can be a direct consequence of the chronic stress induced by a poorly designed wellness program.

 Chronic stress from wellness programs can suppress the conversion of inactive thyroid hormone to its active form, leading to hypothyroid symptoms despite normal lab results.